vossviola/TaDiSAIL/readme.md

-TaDiRAH - Taxonomy of Digital Research Activities in the Humanities (v.
-0.5.1, 05/2014)
+TaDiSAIL - Taxonomy of Digital Scholarship Activities in Libraries (v.
+0.0.0, 08/2017)
 =====================================================================================

-This taxonomy of digital research activities in the humanities has been developed for use by community-driven sites and projects that aim to structure information relevant to digital humanities and make it more easily discoverable.
-The taxonomy is expected to be particularly useful to endeavors aiming to collect information on digital humanities tools, methods, projects, or readings.
+This taxonomy of digital scholarship activities in libraries was developed for use by the library community in the development of digital scholarship offices, programs, and initiatives.
+The taxonomy is expected to be particularly useful to endeavors aiming to chacterize and discuss the intellectual and process-based labor that accompanies this work, to library and campus administrators, in collaboration with researchers, and in making cases in promotion and tenure binders.

 Repository content
 ---------------